rodrigodub/phantomblot/README.md

 # phantomblot
-Phantom Blot is a simple API to interact with iTunes Library XML
+Phantom Blot is a simple API to interact with iTunes Music Library XML